Compton, Guildford

 Compton is a village and civil parish in the Guildford district of Surrey, England.
 It is about 3 miles WSW of the centre of Guildford.
-It has a medieval church and a close connection with fine art and pottery: it was the later life home of artist George Frederic Watts.
+It has a medieval church (St Nicholas') and a close connection with fine art and pottery: it was the later life home of artist George Frederic Watts.
 The parish has considerable woodland and agricultural land, and the undeveloped portions are in the Metropolitan Green Belt.
 The village is traversed by the North Downs Way and has a large western conservation area.
 Central to the village are the Watts Gallery and the cemetery chapel commissioned for George Watts by his wife, two inns and the parish church.

 Geography

 The village is just off the Compton junction of the A3 road, and the North Downs Way passes to the north of the village.
 Compton contains the Watts Mortuary Chapel, built to the memory of Symbolist painter George Frederic Watts, a resident of the village.
 Development can be classed as ribbon development around the through road.
 The 2001 census gives a population of 972 living in 384 households.
 The maximum elevation of the parish is on the Hog's Back at 152 m, the minimum at a small brook flowing east of the village centre, at its lowest on outflow at 45 m above sea level.

 The western part of the village forms a conservation area (as well as a very small eastern part between The Avenue and Compton Wood).